pfriedland/distributed-der/DESIGN_HIGHLEVEL.md

 The architecture is intentionally designed to:
 - Minimize the number of assets in CIP scope
 - Avoid classification of DER field assets as Medium Impact BES Cyber Systems
-- Constrain CIP applicability primarily to legacy SCADA components retained for ICCP integration
+- Constrain CIP applicability primarily to legacy SCADA components retained for ICCP and RTU integration

 ### Architectural Scope Assumptions

-- **Cloud data centers hosting the SaaS control plane are architected to remain outside BES Cyber System classification due to lack of BES control authority, ICCP participation, or routable ESP connectivity**
+- **Cloud data centers hosting the SaaS control plane are architected to remain outside BES Cyber System classification due to lack of BES control authority, ICCP or RTU participation, or routable ESP connectivity**
-- **On-site DERs and edge agents are not Medium Impact BES Cyber Assets**
+- **On-site DERs and edge agents are not Medium Impact BES Cyber Assets **
-- **Legacy SCADA systems used for ICCP remain the primary BES Cyber Systems**
+- **Legacy SCADA systems used for ICCP and RTU communications remain the primary BES Cyber Systems**
-- **ICCP links and DMZ define the BES boundary**
+- **ICCP links, RTU front ends, and DMZs define the BES boundary**

 - Cloud data centers are not BES Cyber Assets in this design not because they are cloud, but because:
     - They do not perform BES control functions